KyleLuther/SimplifiedDiffusion/readme.md

 $\alpha$ and $\beta$ are hyperparameters.
 They should be chosen so that $\sqrt{(1-\alpha)^2 + \beta^2}<1$ (ie so that $\sigma$ decays with each step).
 Commonly, you'll see diffusion models define some set of noise levels and derive dynamics from the noise levels, here we define dynamics and then infer the noise levels.

+Why am I using fixed $\alpha$ and $\beta$?
+Because it's simpler than using variable $\alpha$ and $\beta$.
+That's all.
+You might be able to improve things by getting fancier but that's outside the scope of this model.

 #### Why is the noise decaying exponentially?
 Our denoiser requires the noise level as input so we need to be able to at least estimate the noise level $\sigma$ during generation.
 In full generality, this is actually pretty tricky without the probabilistic framework of DDPM, Langevin dynamics, etc. But there is a simple non-rigorous way to estimate $\sigma$ here using the argument proposed in [Kadkhodaie and Simoncelli](https://arxiv.org/pdf/2007.13640).
 First suppose at iteration $i$ we have a pattern which is the sum of a single image and Gaussian noise with known noise level $\sigma_i$.